-- Comply with 55 PA Code 1101 and have a waiver provider agreement - Comply with Department standards, including regulations, policies and procedures relating to provider qualifications - Have or ensure automobile insurance for any automobiles owned, leased and/or hired when used as a component of the service - Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania - Have Worker's Compensation insurance in accordance with State statute and in accordance with Department policies - Have Commercial General Liability insurance - Ensure that employees (direct, contracted or in a consulting capacity) have been trained to meet the unique needs of the participant; for example, communication, mobility and behavioral needs Individuals working for or contracted with agencies must meet the following standards: - Be at least 18 years of age - Have a minimum of 1 year of experience living or working with an individual with a disability or individuals with support needs commensurate with participants served in the waiver or related educational experience - Comply with all Department standards including regulations, policies and procedures related to provider qualifications - Complete Department required training, including training on the participant's service plan and the participant's unique needs, which may include, but is not limited to, communication, mobility and behavioral needs - Have criminal clearances as per 35 P.S. §10225.101 et seq. and 6 PA Code Chapter 15 - Have a valid driver's license from Pennsylvania or a contiguous state if the operation of a vehicle is necessary to provide the service
+- Be at least 18 years of age - Have a minimum of 1 year of experience living or working with an individual with a disability or individuals with support needs commensurate with participants served in the waiver or related educational experience - Comply with all Department standards including regulations, policies and procedures related to provider qualifications - Complete Department required training, including training on the participant's service plan and the participant's unique needs, which may include, but is not limited to, communication, mobility and behavioral needs. - Individuals without certification must be supervised by an individual holding the above certification until certification is achieved.
+Certification must be achieved within 18 months of employment. - Have criminal clearances as per 35 P.S. §10225.101 et seq. and 6 PA Code Chapter 15 - Have a valid driver's license from Pennsylvania or a contiguous state if the operation of a vehicle is necessary to provide the service